 All prospective students interested in digital programs must pass the Wonderlic Digital Learning Readiness Assessment (DLRA) with a minimum score of 40.
-Students must successfully complete the SLE examination prior to attempting the DLRA.
+Students must successfully complete the Wonderlic SLE prior to attempting the DLRA.
 Students are not permitted to take the DLRA more than once.
 If a student does not pass the assessment, they must meet with the Program Director for his/her determination as to the student's ability to begin the program.
-Students who hold a bachelor's degree or an associate's degree will not be required to take the SLE examination.